-The significant unobservable inputs used in the fair value measurement of the Company's Non-Agency RMBS are the weighted average discount rates, constant prepayment speed ("CPR"), cumulative default rate, and the loss severity.
+The significant unobservable inputs used in the fair value measurement of the Company's Non-Agency RMBS and securitized debt carried at fair value are the weighted average discount rates, constant prepayment speed ("CPR"), cumulative default rate, and the loss severity.

-Prepayment speeds, as reflected by the CPR, vary according to interest rates, the type of investment, conditions in financial markets, and other factors, none of which can be predicted with any certainty.
+Prepayment speeds, as reflected by the CPR, vary according to interest rates, the type of financial instrument, conditions in financial markets, and other factors, none of which can be predicted with any certainty.
 In general, when interest rates rise, it is relatively less attractive for borrowers to refinance their mortgage loans, and as a result, prepayment speeds tend to decrease.
 When interest rates fall, prepayment speeds tend to increase.
 For RMBS investments purchased at a premium, as prepayment speeds increase, the amount of income the Company earns decreases as the purchase premium on the bonds amortizes faster than expected.
-Conversely, decreases in prepayment speeds result in speeds increase, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.
-Conversely, decreases in prepayment speeds result in decreased income as the accretion of the purchase discount into interest income.
-Conversely, decreases in prepayment speeds result in decreased income as the accretion of the purchase discount into interest income.
+Conversely, decreases in prepayment speeds result in increased income and can extend the period over which the Company amortizes the purchase premium.
+For RMBS investments purchased at a discount, as prepayment speeds increase, the amount of income the Company earns increases from the acceleration of the accretion of the discount into interest income.
+Conversely, decreases in prepayment speeds result in decreased income as the accretion of the purchase discount into interest income occurs over a longer period.